 Casino Project in Gettysburg Denied Again by PA Casino Board - On April 14, 2011, the Pennsylvania Gaming Control Board voted against the Gettysburg casino project and awarded the license to the Nemacolin resort south of Pittsburgh.
 The proposal had been to place a Casino in Gettysburg, this time just 1/2 mile from the southern end of the field on Emmitsburg Road, right along the Journey Through History.
 Spearheaded again by Gettysburg businessman David LeVan, this project was centered around the current Eisenhower Inn.

 Yes, it's happening again.
-This time the large development project is a Big Box Retail complex over the remaining one hundred acres of Camp Letterman and the Confederate staging area for the battle of Culp's Hill.
+This time the large development project is a Big Box Retail complex and housing over the remaining one hundred acres of Camp Letterman and the Confederate staging area for the battle of Culp's Hill.
 This land is directly north of the Daniel Lady farm on Route 116, between it and Lincoln Highway.
 While the project is still in its planning stages, this is the time to stop it, or the complex of retail and hotel establishments already there, i.e. Giant and the hotel chains, will take over the entire viewshed from the northern end of the park, and remove the historic landscape where thousands of soldiers trod, and were later cared for.

 So, how can you help?
 Join with the Gettysburg Battlefield Preservation Association and other national organizations that are organizing to save this land.
 The developer is said to be open to selling for preservation, but at a high price rumored to be $8 million.
 Sign their petition.
 Call the local Straban Township office and tell them what you think.
-This is all happening fast, May 2016, and while the project is in its beginning phase, to stop it from happening requires prompt action.
+This is all happening fast, May 2016 through today, and while the project is in its beginning phases, to stop it from happening requires prompt action.
 Think about the possibility of losing this ground forever.
 Think about the better possibility of interpreting this land for the history generations to come, both about the battle for Culp's Hill itself, and for the post battle hospital complex Camp Letterman.
 That would be the better outcome.
 Help make that happen.

 Above photo: United States Christian Commission in August 1863.
 Below: A group of soldiers in front of the woods at the Camp Letterman hostpital.
 Photos courtesy Library of Congress.